threerings/narya/src/as/com/threerings/README.txt

   A, filled with B and C elements.
 I would have no way on the client to inspect an array like that and know to tell the server that it's an A[].
   Punting completely on Arrays for now.

+- The RENDER Event is dispatched prior to each rendering, it's basically like tick(): it gives anything that cares a chance to update
+  prior to being painted.
+It doesn't specify what the hell to listen on for this event, but since all DisplayObjects are event dispatchers then listening on any display object (including the stage) should work...

+  But, the damn thing doesn't get dispatched if there will be no render,
+  even if the code is still running- like when the flash player window is
+  minimized or obscured.
+Lovely.

+  I will play around with trying to just use a Timer with a 1ms interval, and see if the frequency is limited to the actual framerate.